 To evaluate the geometric visibility of a function any area contributing to the respective visibility zone inboards and outboards is also taken into account.

-2.10.3 The “apparent surface” means the sum of all [visible /unobstructed] light emitting surface(s) contributing to a specific function orthogonally projected on a plane perpendicular to the direction of observation [and intersecting the lens transmitting the function].
+2.10.3 The “apparent surface” means all [visible /unobstructed] light emitting surface(s) contributing to a specific function orthogonally projected on a plane perpendicular to the direction of observation [and intersecting the lens transmitting the function].

+2.10.3 The “apparent surface” means the orthogonal projection of the visible and unobstructed light emitting surface(s) contributing to a specific function on a plane perpendicular to the direction of observation [and intersecting the lens transmitting the function]

 It is declared on the drawing in the request for approval by the applicant or his duly accredited representative.